MarkCiliaVincenti/AsyncKeyedLock/README.md

 }
 ```

-For more help with `AsyncKeyedLocker` or for examples with `StripedAsyncKeyedLocker` or `AsyncNonKeyedLocker` (for simple, non-keyed locking), please [take a look at our wiki](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki).
+For more help with `AsyncKeyedLocker`, or for examples with `StripedAsyncKeyedLocker` or `AsyncNonKeyedLocker` (for simple, non-keyed locking), please [take a look at our wiki](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki).

 ## Pooling change in v7.0.0
 Prior to AsyncKeyedLock 7.0.0, pooling was disabled by default and you needed to specify a pool size in order to enable it.
-Now pooling is enabled by default with an initial fill of 1 and a pool size of 20.
-In order to retain the same functionality you need to now specify a pool size of 0 within AsyncKeyedLockOptions.
+Since v7.0.0, pooling is enabled by default with an initial fill of 1 and a pool size of 20.
+In order to disable pooling (not recommended), you need to now specify a pool size of 0 within AsyncKeyedLockOptions.
 Read more about pooling in [our wiki](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki/How-to-use-AsyncKeyedLocker#pooling).

 ## Benchmarks
 This library has been extensively benchmarked against several other options and [our benchmarks](https://github.com/MarkCiliaVincenti/AsyncKeyedLock/wiki/Benchmarks) run publicly and transparently on Github Actions.